Sudeeptha21/Capstone_Kaggle_NB/README.md

 8. Conclusion

 ## Objectives
-Understand the target variable (TARGET):
+1. Understand the target variable (TARGET).
-Identify important predictors using statistics and visualizations.
+2. Identify important predictors using statistics and visualizations.
-Create and train a Logistic Regression model
+3. Create and train a Logistic Regression model
-Check the score of the model by using: accuracy, confusion matrix, and a ROC/AUC score.
+4. Check the score of the model using: accuracy, confusion matrix, and a ROC/AUC score.

 ## Data Cleaning and Wrangling
 - Null values exceeding 60% had their columns dropped.